Certificate in Online Learning

 For detailed admission information and tuition information on the certificate program, visit our certificate admissions page.

-You can also contact the faculty adviser for the program, Aaron Doering
+You can also contact the faculty advisor for the program, Jolie Kennedy

 "I would highly recommend the Certificate program in Online Distance Learning to anyone who will be involved in designing, teaching in, or otherwise administering online educational programs."